ZoeyVid/nginx-proxy-manager/README.md

 Immediately after logging in with this default user you will be asked to modify your details and change your password.

 # Crowdsec
+Note: Using Immich behind NPMplus with enabled appsec causes issues, see here: #1241
 1. Install crowdsec using this compose file: https://github.com/ZoeyVid/NPMplus/blob/develop/compose.crowdsec.yaml and enable LOGROTATE in the NPMplus compose file
 2. open `/opt/crowdsec/conf/acquis.d/npmplus.yaml` and fill it with:
 ```yaml